Hardeepsingh980/Sundar-Gutka/README.md

 ### 1.2 Get it for You

 #### 1.2.1 For Developers
 1. Clone this project.
 2. Run `flutter run`
 #### 1.2.2 For Everyone
-      1. Download Your apk for here.
+1. Download Your apk from [this link](https://github.com/Hardeepsingh980/Sundar-Gutka/releases/download/v1.0/SG-v1.0.apk).

 ### 1.3 Screenshots